 Guest Post Written by Dr. Muhammed Rafeeque, BHMS

 It is very easy to examine the tongue in a conscious patient.
-Difficulty may arise in unconscious patients and in non cooperative patients, especially the children.
+The difficulty may arise in unconscious patients and in non-cooperative patients, especially the children.
 Small children may cry if we forcefully open their mouth, hence it can be easily examined by gently pressing above the mental-protuberance with the index finger and gradually opening the mouth, the baby will protrude the tongue automatically.
 Of course, it is a knack that can be gained only by experience.

-The clinical examination of the tongue should be done with consideration of following aspects such as shape, size, color, moisture, coating, nature of papillae and the movements.
+The clinical examination of the tongue should be done with consideration of following aspects such as shape, size, colour, moisture, coating, nature of papillae and the movements.

 Appearance of tongue in some abnormal conditions: